Most people agree that fruits fit perfectly into a healthy lifestyle routine.

-This includes current goals, activity levels, current metabolic health, as well as personal preference.
+This includes their current goals, activity levels, current metabolic health and personal preference.

-A person who eats 100–150 grams of carbs per day can easily fit in several pieces of fruit per day without going over their limit.
+A person who aims to eat no more than 100–150 grams of carbs per day can easily fit in several pieces of fruit per day without going over their limit.

 However, someone who is on a very low-carb ketogenic diet with under 50 grams per day doesn't really have much room.

-Instead of spending all the carb budget on 1 or 2 pieces of fruit, it would be better spent eating plenty of low-carb vegetables... which are much more nutritious, calorie for calorie.
+Instead of spending the entire carb budget on 1 or 2 pieces of fruit, it would be better spent eating plenty of low-carb vegetables, which are much more nutritious, calorie for calorie.

-There has been a lot of talk about the harmful effects of sugar... mainly because it contains so much fructose.
+There has been a lot of talk about the harmful effects of table sugar and high-fructose corn syrup, mainly because they contain so much fructose.

-However, it is very important to realize that fructose is only harmful in a certain context.
-For people who are inactive and eat a high-carb Western diet, consuming a lot of fructose can cause harm.
+It’s very important to realize that fructose may only be harmful in a certain lifestyle context.
+For people who are inactive and eat a high-carb Western diet, consuming a lot of fructose may cause harm.

 But people who are healthy, lean and active can afford to eat some fructose.
 Instead of being turned into fat, it will go towards replenishing glycogen stores in the liver.

-If you're already eating a healthy, real food based diet with plenty of protein and fat, then small amounts of fructose (from fruit) won't cause harm.
+If you're already eating a healthy, real-food based diet with plenty of protein and fat, small amounts of fructose from fruit won't cause harm.

 Fruits also happen to contain fiber, lots of water and significant chewing resistance.
-It is almost impossible to overeat fructose, simply by eating fruit.
+It’s almost impossible to overeat fructose simply by eating fruit.

-The harmful effects of fructose apply to fructose from added sugars, not from real foods like fruits.
-Period.
+The possible harmful effects of fructose apply to fructose from added sugars, not from real foods like fruits.

 However, fruit juice is a different story.
-There's no fiber in it, no chewing resistance and it contains pretty much the same amount of sugar as Coca Cola.
+There's virtually no fiber in it, no chewing resistance and it may contain nearly the same amount of sugar as a soft drink.
 Fruit is okay, fruit juice is not.

 The best way to get into nutritional ketosis and experience the full metabolic benefits of low-carb diets is to reduce carbs, usually below 50 grams per day.
 This includes fruit.

 There is no reason to discourage these people from avoiding fruit.
-There is no nutrient in there that you can't get from vegetables.
+It doesn’t contain any essential nutrients that you can't get from vegetables.

-But even though some low-carbers may do best limiting fruit, the same does NOT apply to the other 90 something percent of the population.
+While some low-carbers may do best limiting fruit, the same may not apply to others.

-For others, fruits are healthy, unprocessed foods with fiber, vitamins and minerals.
+Fresh fruits are healthy, unprocessed foods that are rich in fiber, antioxidants, vitamins and minerals.

-Fruits are certainly MUCH healthier options than the processed crap that most people are putting in their bodies every day.
+Fruits are certainly much healthier options than the processed junk food people are putting in their bodies every day.

-People who are on a low-carb / ketogenic diet may want to avoid fruit, because it can prevent ketosis.
+People on low-carb or ketogenic diets may want to avoid most fruit, as it can prevent ketosis.

-For everyone else, fruits are healthy foods and can definitely be parts of a healthy, real food based diet.
+For those not following a low-carb diet, fruits are healthy foods that can definitely be part of a healthy, real-food based diet.